Ericsson/cognitive-labs/research/index.md

 ---
-title: Research
+title: Publications
 nav:
   order: 1
   tooltip: Published works
 ---

-# {% include icon.html icon="fa-solid fa-microscope" %}Research
+# {% include icon.html icon="fa-solid fa-scroll" %}Publications

 In this web page all the publications from Ericsson Cognitive Software are listed

-{% include section.html %}

 ## Highlighted